 Globally HIV/AIDS infection has become a factor of major health concern among pregnant women.
 India is home to the third largest number of people living with HIV in the world.
-Globally, there were 1.3 million [1.0-1.6 million] pregnant women with HIV in 2021, of which an estimated 81% [63-97%] received antiretroviral drugs to prevent mother-to-child transmission.[1]Nationally, there were an estimated 300.61 lakh PLHIV in 2020-21.
-Nationally, there were an estimated 20.52 thousand pregnant women who would require ART to prevent mother-to-child transmission of HIV.[2]Several studies have reported that HIV infected pregnant women are at an increased risk of adverse pregnancy outcomes such as spontaneous abortion, still births and preterm labour, low birth weight, intrauterine growth retardation.
-[3,4,5] As per the new guidelines released by WHO, further adopted by NACO (National AIDS Control Programme) in 2017, all HIV infected patients, including pregnant women are to be started on WHO B+ regimen irrespective of CD4 Count and continued for life.
+Globally, there were 1.3 million [1.0-1.6 million] pregnant women with HIV in 2021, of which an estimated 81% [63-97%] received antiretroviral drugs to prevent mother-to-child transmission.
+Nationally, there were an estimated 300.61 lakh PLHIV in 2020-21.
+Nationally, there were an estimated 20.52 thousand pregnant women who would require ART to prevent mother-to-child transmission of HIV.
+Several studies have reported that HIV infected pregnant women are at an increased risk of adverse pregnancy outcomes such as spontaneous abortion, still births and preterm labour, low birth weight, intrauterine growth retardation.
+Ald Scontrol Programme) in 2017, all HIV infected patients, including pregnant women are to be started on WHO B+ regimen irrespective of CD4 Count and continued for life.